In This Article

 What is a credit bureau report?

-The details in your credit report are used to generate your credit scores, including FICO scores and VantageScores.
-The typical data found on credit reports includes your personal and financial information, such as credit account information, payment history, balance of an account, when the account was opened, date of the last activity, high credit on the account, and the credit limit on the account.
+The details in your credit report are used to generate your credit scores.
+They typically include your personal and financial information.
 It also might include public records such as bankruptcies and debt collections.

 Which credit bureau is most used?

 Each of the 3 major credit bureaus are used most widely across the U.S. Equifax collects and reports information on more than 800 million people, and more than 88 million businesses worldwide.
 Experian collects and provides credit information on 235 million U.S. residents, and a total of more than 1 billion worldwide.
 TransUnion collects and provides credit information on more than 500 million consumers worldwide.

 How long before a collection agency reports to a credit bureau?

 Collection agencies can begin reporting your debts immediately after purchasing them but there is no rule requiring them to report a collection to any of the credit bureaus — ultimately, reporting is up to the collection agency’s discretion.

 There is also no grace period before a collection account becomes eligible for reporting.
 The agency can continue to report to credit bureaus about your delinquent debt for 7 years plus 180 days from the point the account is placed in collections.